bsandeepan/gcv-spa-template/Readme.md

-# Project: Glitch CV Website Template
+# Project: GCV SPA Template

-# ATTENTION: PROJECT IS INCOMPLETE AND NOT FOR PUBLIC USE YET.
-ALL RIGHTS ARE RESERVED FOR THE TIME BEING!
-THANK YOU FOR YOUR PATIENCE!

-**_Details_ :** A CV/Portfolio SPA web template for all to use.
+**_Details_ :** A CV/Portfolio SPA website template for all to use.
 Beware!
-There will be a Glitch in your CV!
+There will be a Glitch in your CV! :)

+**_License Info_ :** This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, See the local **LICENSE** file or visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ----